r57zone/EasyNotes/README.md

 To update, you need to synchronize, then go to the "Safari" settings and delete history and data, after which you can add the application again.

 ### Android
 Install "EasyNotes.apk" and enter the reserved permanent IP of your computer.
 If your router assigns the following IP addresses: `192.168.0.0/15`, `192.168.0.100/115`, `192.168.1.0/15`, `192.168.1.100/115`, `192.168.2.0/15`, `192.168.3.0/15`, then you can just enable auto-search for IP addresses and the app will find your computer itself.

+### Windows
+For Windows, there are 2 applications, one is a server application that is a P2P sync hub and the other is a client application that syncs with a P2P or web server.

+### Setup web sync
+Follow the instructions described [here](https://github.com/r57zone/EasyNotes/tree/master/Source/Web).

 ## Screenshots
 ### Windows